Mike D: Personal life

 In 1993, Diamond married film, television and music video director Tamra Davis; they have since legally separated.
 They have two children, Davis Diamond and Skyler Diamond who formed the group Very Nice Person.
 They lived in Cobble Hill, Brooklyn.
 He grew up on Central Park West.
 He later lived in Brooklyn and Tribeca, and as of 2016 was living in Malibu, California.
+In an interview with Louis Theroux in 2026, Diamond revealed that he has a partner named Nadia.